noculakk/IntivePatronage_Project/README.md

 ## Used libraries
 I used some libraries from Apache project, namely POI and Commons CLI, for parsing CLI arguments and writing to .xlsx file.
 Thanks to that I was able to focus on other, more creative aspects of this project.

+### Unit testing
+For unit testing core function from WordCounter class, I used JUnit 5.